 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-All ingredients in this Artichoke-Rosemary Frittata are good for any type of low-glycemic or low-carb eating plan.
-It would be recommended to use low-fat cheese if you’re making this for the South Beach Diet, but other low-carb diets would prefer full-fat cheese.
+All ingredients in this Artichoke Frittata are good for any type of low-carb or low-glycemic eating plan.
+It would be recommended to use low-fat cheese if you’re making this for the original South Beach Diet, but other low-carb diets would prefer full-fat cheese.